-- Turn the ignition switch ON. - ★If the ABS indicator light (LED) [A] lights, it is normal. - ★If the ABS indicator light (LED) does not light, check the meter unit (see Electronic Combination Meter Unit Inspection in the Electrical System chapter). - ★If the meter unit is normal, proceed to the 2nd step.
+- Turn the ignition switch ON. - ★If the ABS indicator light (LED) [A] lights, it is normal. - ★If the ABS indicator light (LED) does not light, go to step "ABS Indicator Light (LED) is Unlit (When the Ignition Switch turned to ON)".